snowplow-archive/snowplow.github.com/_posts/2015-10-15-snowplow-r72-great-spotted-kiwi-released.md

 <h3>Upgrading the Clojure Collector</h3>

-To make use of the new URI redirect functionality you will need to upgrade to Clojure Collector version 1.1.0.
+This release bumps the Clojure Collector to version **1.1.0**.

+To upgrade to this release:

+1. Download the new warfile by right-clicking on [this link] [war-download] and selecting "Save As..."
+2. Log in to your Amazon Elastic Beanstalk console
+3. Browse to your Clojure Collector's application
+4. Click the "Upload New Version" and upload your warfile

 <h3>Updating the configuration files</h3>